Skip to content

 The catch is the payout split.

 Basic t-shirts and fast-fashion pieces earn just a few percent of the sale price.
 Premium designer or vintage pieces earn 60 to 80 percent.
-Roughly half of items in a typical kit get accepted for listing in our experience, and the rest get donated or returned at your cost.
+Roughly half of items in a typical kit get accepted for listing, and the rest get donated or returned at your cost.

-That’s less than Mercari would have paid on the same selected items, but the trade we made was time.
-We didn’t photograph anything, didn’t ship individual orders, and didn’t field a single buyer message during the entire window.
+That’s less than Mercari would pay on the same selected items, but the trade is time.
+There’s no photographing, no shipping individual orders, and no buyer messages to field during the entire window.
 For someone clearing a closet on a single weekend with no patience for photography or shipping logistics, that hands-off trade is worth the lower per-item return.

 Use ThredUp if you have bulk inventory and value your time more than per-item payout.
 Use individual platforms if you’re selective about what you sell or want full pricing control.